HalilB84/Lights/README.md

 ## Technical

 The basic idea is that from each pixel you shoot rays and if it hits something you accumulate color.
 Of course this is sped up with clever algorithms (Jump Flooding Algorithm, Radiance Cascades).
-The current state of the code is a very lightweight implementation of the [Radiance Cascades](https://jason.today/rc) blog post, with some fixes.
+The current state of the code is a mix of the [Radiance Cascades](https://jason.today/rc) blog post and Yaazarai's RC implementation, with some fixes + a video player and a lyrics player.

 ## Showcase